 Are you asking yourself, “Should I sign a severance agreement before consulting a lawyer?”
 The answer is: No. The discontinuation of benefits provided by your job can be a huge loss.
 In addition to severance pay, you could continue to receive some of your benefits.
 Your severance package may include this already, or it could be something that you want to negotiate for to be included.
 For example, some might have lost health insurance when they were terminated and may be able to continue receiving it until finding new employment.

 Protect Your Future Job Opportunities

 Naturally, one of the first things on your mind after losing your job is finding a new one.
 However, your job search might be limited due to the stipulations of your severance agreement.
 The agreement may include a non-compete agreement that prevents you from working with the company’s competitors.
-This aspect of your severance agreement needs to be carefully reviewed by experienced lawyers to ensure you aren’t hurting your future job opportunities.
+This aspect of your agreement needs to be carefully reviewed by experienced attorneys in New York to ensure you aren’t hurting your future job opportunities.

 Allow You to Take Legal Action